Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties: Our Synthesis Algorithm

 The following program is an (inadmissible) completion of a sketch with 5 holes; subscript $(i)$ indicates the expression that fills hole $h_i$:

 E.g., $h_1$ is filled with $\sx{\nilp \ttt{xs}}$ and $h_5$ is filled with \ttt{xs}.
-This program is contract inadmissible because it violates the input contract of \ttt{tail}.
-In particular, we have to satisfy the contract property $\FA{\ttt x,\ttt{xs}}{\sx{\nilp \ttt{xs}} \Rightarrow \neg \sx{\nilp \ttt{xs}}}$ because there is a call to \ttt{tail} (which requires a non-empty list) when the guard $\sx{\nilp \ttt{xs}}$ is true.
-This property is clearly not valid.
-Concretely, we can show this violation with the counterexample $\sx{\ttt x \ttt 0}, \sx{\ttt{xs} \nil}$, which assigns value \ttt 0 to \ttt x and the empty list to \ttt{xs}.
-This counterexample witnesses the violation because the matrix of the contract property evaluates to false when we plug in this counterexample.
+This program is contract inadmissible because it violates the input contract of \ttt{tail} at location $h_2$.
+The counterexample \sx{\ttt x \ttt 0}, \sx{\ttt{xs} \nil} witnesses this violation; it requires to evaluate \ttt{(tail nil)}, violating the contract of \ttt{tail}, which requires a non-empty input.
 In this case, we generalize the counterexample to obtain the constraint $h_1 \neq \sx{\nilp \ttt{xs}} \lor h_2 \neq \sx{\tail \ttt{xs}}$.
-Intuitively, this constraints comes from the followings facts: (1) the contract is violated by the \tail call occurring in the $h_2$ position, and (2) the execution path leading to that call is guarded only by an if condition in the $h_1$ position.
-It follows that all completions that fill $h_1$ with $\sx{\nilp \ttt{xs}}$ and $h_2$ with $\sx{\tail \ttt{xs}}$ will exhibit the same contract violation, so we can rule out all such completions.
-In general, we look at the contract property that was violated and identify the relevant holes.
-In particular, which holes are involved in the call that violates the contract and which holes are involved in the if conditions that lead to that call.
-We then look at how those holes were filled in the inadmissible candidate and require that at least one of those holes be filled differently in future candidates.
+Intuitively, this constraint follows from the fact that the contract violation is triggered by the call to \ttt{tail} at $h_2$, and $h_1$ is the only governor of this location.
+It follows that all completions that fill $h_1$ with $\sx{\nilp \ttt{xs}}$ and $h_2$ with $\sx{\tail \ttt{xs}}$ will exhibit the same contract violation.

 Contract violations are especially useful for pruning expressions that involve deep nestings of destructors like \ttt{tail}.
 For instance, if a completion involves the expression $\sx{\tail \sx{\tail \sx{\tail \ttt{xs}}}}$, then a contract violation will be triggered unless the guards check that all of $\ttt{xs}$, $\sx{\tail \ttt{xs}}$, and $\sx{\tail \sx{\tail \ttt{xs}}}$ are non-empty.
 The generalization procedure will automatically produce constraints that rule out completions where these guards are missing.